-How the verification of a Chinese company should look like?
+What should the verification of a Chinese company look like?
 What kind of information can be obtained through this process?
 Is it really an essential step, or can the whole process be skipped?
-We will answer these and similar questions below.
+We will answer how to check if a Chinese company is legitimate.

-The most important thing that we will find out through verification process, is the type of a company and its scope of activities.
-Chinese companies, which are dealing in international trade, usually fall into two categories: these are either trade companies or manufacturing companies.
-Sometimes the former impersonates the latter, but a proper verification process will help to reveal the real identity of the company.
+The most important thing that you can find out through the verification process is the type of company and its activity scope.
+Chinese companies that deal in international trade usually fall into two categories: these are either trade companies or manufacturers.
+Sometimes the former poses as the latter, but a proper verification process will help to reveal the real identity of the company.

-Verification is helpful in revealing the physical address of the factory.
-It is important, if we want to proceed further and send someone to check our shipment.
-On the other hand, ISO 9001 certificate is awarded to a particular facility, not to the company as a whole.
-Companies which possess factories cannot be simply shut down overnight – it may happen though to some of the trading companies, especially after receiving our payment.
+Verification confirms the physical address of the factory.
+It is important if we want to proceed further and have quality control conducted.
+Companies that have factories cannot simply shut down overnight – it may happen to trade companies, especially after receiving your payment.

-Through verification process, the authenticity of provided documents and certificates will be also checked.
+Through the verification process, the authenticity of provided documents and certificates is also checked.
 The rule is simple: the Chinese are able to forge everything, but the truth can usually be easily revealed.

 Order your Chinese supplier credit report right now and find out: